rathboma/rathboma.github.com/_posts/tumblr/2013-01-05-a-quick-guide-to-hadoop-map-reduce-frameworks.md

 ## My Commonly used Frameworks

 * Hive -- Hive is amazing because anyone can query the data with a little knowledge of SQL.
 Hook it up to a visual query designer and you don't even need that.
 * Pig -- the perfect framework for prototyping and quick-investigation.
 It's a simple scripting language with a bunch of powerful map-reduce specific features.
 * Scoobi -- I use this a lot to build pipelines in Scala because it's very functional, and in many way's you just treat the data like a regular list, which is great.
 * Raw Map/Reduce -- Sometimes I like to program directly to the API, especially when doing something mission critical.
 I also find the individual map and reduce functions easier to test.

+## Updates

+2013-02-09: first framework walkthrough published - [regular map reduce][1]

+[1]: /2013/02/09/real-world-hadoop-implementing-a-left-outer-join-in-hadoop-map-reduce.html